sagax/docco/README.md

+Docas automatically documents your repo on GitHub pages.
+Every time you push to GitHub, docas keeps the `master` and `gh-pages` branch in sync.

+## Alpha Release

+  1. Add `docas` as your collaborator.
+  2. Add a Service Hook: `http://alpha.docas.io`

+That's done.
+Test it with any push.
+The initial build may takes longer than following pushes.

+Feature request and feedbacks are appreciated.

 **Docco** is a quick-and-dirty, hundred-line-long, literate-programming-style documentation generator.
 It produces HTML that displays your comments alongside your code.
 Comments are passed through